ucd-library/caskfs/docs/rdf.md

 - **Linked Data**: Supports reading and parsing JSON-LD and n3 files.
 Along with the the [Layer 2 File System](fs.md) node, all triples (or quads) in the JSON-LD or n3 file are included in Layer 3 queries.
 - **Binary File Metadata**: Allows for adding metadata to binary files by referencing binary files subjects from JSON-LD files.
 See the [Reference Binary File](#reference-binary-file) section below for more details.
 - **File Relationships**: Allows querying for relationships between files based on RDF triples that reference URI subjects or objects in other files.
 You can then filter by; subject, predicate, partition keys or graph.
 See the [File Relationships](#file-relationships) section below for more details.
-- **Containment Search**: Allows querying the layer 3 graph to find files (containments).
-You can find files by; subject, predicate, object (URI), partition keys or graph.
+- **File Search**: Allows querying the layer 3 graph to find files.
+You can find files that contain a; subject, predicate, object (URI not literal), partition keys or graph.

 ## Linked Data CLI Methods